apache/flink/docs/faq.md

 execution.

 ## Errors

+### Why am I getting a "NonSerializableException" ?

+All functions in Flink must be serializable, as defined by [java.io.Serializable](http://docs.oracle.com/javase/7/docs/api/java/io/Serializable.html).
+Since all function interfaces are serializable, the exception means that one of the fields used in your function is not serializable.

+In particular, if your function is an inner class, or anonymous inner class, it contains a hidden reference to the enclosing class (usually called `this$0`, if you look at the function in the debugger).
+If the enclosing class is not serializable, this is probably the source of the error.
+Solutions are to
+- make the function a standalone class, or a static inner class (no more reference to the enclosing class)
+- make the enclosing class serializable
+- use a Java 8 lambda function.

 ### I get an error message saying that not enough buffers are available.
 How do I fix this?